dotnet/linker/docs/error-codes.md

 - P/invoke method 'method' declares a parameter with COM marshalling.
 Correctness of COM interop cannot be guaranteed after trimming.
 Interfaces and interface members might be removed.
 - The internal attribute name 'attribute' being used in the xml is not supported by the linker, check the spelling and the supported internal attributes.

-#### `IL2051` Trim analysis: Making a generic type instantiation from 'type' which has 'DynamicallyAccessedMembersAttribute' on some of its generic parameters.
-ILLink currently doesn't analyze type values for generic parameters when making a generic type instantiation via 'System.Type.MakeGenericType'
+#### `IL2051` Trim analysis: Call to `System.Reflection.MethodInfo.MakeGenericType` can not be statically analyzed.
+It's not possible to guarantee the availability of requirements of the generic type.

-- Analysis of type parameters for `System.Type.MakeGenericType` is not yet implemented.
-If the open generic type `type` has `DynamicallyAccessedMembersAttribute` on any of its generic parameters, ILLink currently can't validate that the requirements are fulfilled by the calling method.
+- This can be either that the type on which the `MakeGenericType` is called can't be statically determined, or that the type parameters to be used for generic arguments can't be statically determined.
+If the open generic type has `DynamicallyAccessedMembersAttribute` on any of its generic parameters, ILLink currently can't validate that the requirements are fulfilled by the calling method.

   ``` C#
   class Lazy<[DynamicallyAccessedMembers(DynamicallyAccessedMemberType.PublicParameterlessConstructor)] T>